ntblab/neuropipe/README.txt

 This directory is designed to hold a neuroscience research project that consists of analyses of individual subjects, which are then combined into an across-subject (group) analysis.
-NeuroPipe is optimized for the case that per-subject analyses are usually identical, but occaisionally deviate because the data collection protocol was modified to fit time constraints, a subject fell asleep, etc...
+NeuroPipe is optimized for the case that per-subject analyses are usually identical, but occasionally deviate because the data collection protocol was modified to fit time constraints, a subject fell asleep, etc...